 What do you get for your dollar?
 We estimate that the cost to purchase and distribute an AMF-funded net is $4.95, or $4.65 excluding in-kind contributions from governments.
 The numbers of deaths averted and other benefits of distributing LLINs are a function of a number of difficult-to-estimate factors, which we discuss in detail below.
 (More)

 Is there room for more funding?
 We believe that AMF is likely to be constrained by funding.
-We estimate that AMF could use up to an additional $37.8 million to support LLIN distributions that will occur between now and late 2023.
+We estimate that AMF could use up to an additional $37.8 million to support LLIN distributions that will occur in 2023.
 (More)

 - Focus on a program with excellent evidence of effectiveness and cost-effectiveness.